-For assistance with claims, billing or member card questions, please call or write to the Humana Medicare Employer PPO Customer Care.
+For assistance with claims, billing or member card questions, please call or write to the Humana Group Medicare Advantage PPO Plan Customer Care.
 We will be happy to help you.

-Method Customer Care - Contact Information CALL Customer Care at (866) 396-8810.
+Method Customer Care - Contact Information CALL Customer Care at (888) 700-2263.
 Calls to this number are free.
 We are available Monday through Friday from 8 a.m. to 9 p.m., Eastern time.
 Our phone system may answer your call after hours, and on Saturdays, Sundays, and some holidays.
-Just leave a message and we'll call back by the end of the next business day.
 Customer Care also has free language interpreter services available for non-English speakers.
 TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
 WRITE Humana P.O.
 Box 14168 Lexington, KY 40512-4168 WEBSITE our.humana.com/ncshp